skeeto/skeeto.github.com/_posts/2025-09-30-More-speculations-on-arenas-in-C-.markdown

 }
 ```

 Wow… that's actually much better anyway.
-No cast, no loop.
-Why didn't I
+No explicit casts, no loop.
+Why
-think of this in the first place?
-The catch is I can't forward constructor
+didn't I think of this in the first place?
+The catch is I can't forward
-arguments, emplace-style — the part that gave me the trouble with perfect
+constructor arguments, emplace-style — the part that gave me the trouble
-forwarding — but that's for the best.
-Forwarding more than once was
+with perfect forwarding — but that's for the best.
+Forwarding more than
-unsound, made more obvious by the array new.
+once was unsound, made more obvious by the array new.

 Since I'm thinking about lifetimes, what about the other end?
 My arena
 does not call destructors, by design, and starts new lifetimes on top of